 Sitting within the framework of Postdigital Art, Ché’s artistic practice is more concerned with being human than being digital.
 In both his art and music practices, Ché often explores the theme of Man vs Machine as he challenges our relationship with technology.
 He is particularly interested in the confusion a work might bring when it looks (or in the case of music, sounds) like it is produced by technology, but in truth human input was essential in its creation.
 Ultimately technology is simply a tool.
 Ché enjoys the ambiguity of his recent paintings which look like they have been manufactured by high-tech processes, when in fact they are meticulously hand crafted using basic, analogue, hand-jigged equipment.
 Overall, Ché is fascinated by art that appears to be made by machines but is in reality an expression of human creativity.

-Ché is influenced by the clean and simple design of mid-century minimalism, the playfulness of Op and Pop art, and the strong colours and abstract geometric structures of Russian Constructivism and the Orphism art movement.
-But he can equally be inspired by popular culture, such as the surreal and graphically arresting film sets from the sixties as seen in cinematic masterpieces such as 2001:A Space Odyssey and A Clockwork Orange.
-Ché is particularly interested in the way artists, designers and creators in the past have envisioned the future and this retro futurism continues to inspire many facets of his work.
+Ché is influenced by the clean and simple design of mid-century minimalism, the playfulness of Op and Pop art, and the strong colours and abstract geometric structures of Russian Constructivism and the Orphism art movements.
+He is equally inspired by popular culture, such as the surreal and graphically arresting film sets from the sixties in cinematic masterpieces such as 2001:A Space Odyssey and A Clockwork Orange.
+Ché is particularly interested in the way artists, designers and creators in the past have envisioned our future.